jeschkies/spotify-connect-scrobbler/README.md

   ```

 The scrobbler requires access tokens to the Spotify web API and Last.fm API.
-You authenticate your account with
+You authenticate your accounts with

   ```
   SPOTIFY_CLIENT_ID=<Your app ID> \
   SPOTIFY_CLIENT_SECRET=<Your app secret> \
-  spotify <path to credentials file>

   LASTFM_API_KEY=<Your app key> \
-  LASTFM_API_SECRET=<Your app secret>
+  LASTFM_API_SECRET=<Your app secret> \
-  lastfm <path to credentials file>
+  scrobbler-auth <path to credentials file>
   ```

 After you've followed the instructions the access tokens are saved to the
 credentials file you've specified.
+This file is required by the scrobbler.

 # Build Instructions